jluotosun/chessanalyzeragent/README.md

-# ♟️ Chess Analyzer Agent
+# ♟️ Agentic-Checkmate

-Agentic-ChessMaster is an AI-powered interactive chess platform designed to enhance the gameplay experience for both human-vs-human and human-vs-AI scenarios.
+Agentic-Checkmate is an AI-powered interactive chess platform designed to enhance the gameplay experience for both human-vs-human and human-vs-AI scenarios.
 Built on a hybrid architecture with intelligent agents and cloud infrastructure, this project integrates reasoning engines, move tracking, and voice interactions to help players learn, analyze, and enjoy chess like never before.

----

-## 🚀 Project Inspiration

-In traditional online chess platforms, players often struggle to understand the reasoning behind recommended moves or to review their strategies meaningfully.
-Agentic-ChessMaster is inspired by the desire to provide a more agentic and explainable chess experience using advanced AI systems.
-The platform combines:
-- Real-time strategy analysis
-- Explainable move reasoning
-- Voice-assisted interaction as a fun companion
-- Seamless UI features for learning and feedback

----

 ## Key Features